Internal audit committees

-In FY2017, 30 audits were conducted, covering both global and region perspectives, 20 of which were global and focused on Fixed Assets, Inventory Management, Expenditure and the SAP system and infrastructure.
-The remaining 10 audits were region specific and covered Procurement, Statutory Compliance, Sales and Marketing and Logistics.
+In FY2018, 33 audits were conducted, covering both global and region perspectives.
+Twenty-six were global audits and focused on Sales and Marketing, Procure to Pay, Fixed Assets, IT Security Awareness, Insurance and Enterprise Risk Management (ERM) processes.
+The remaining seven audits were region-specific and covered Inventory, Projects and IT Controls.
 Results were shared with the SMT; the Risk Committee is updated quarterly on the implementation progress of the related management action plans.

 Enterprise Risk Management and Business Continuity Committee

-One of our top priorities is to maintain uninterrupted operations and a constant supply of carbon black to our customers.
-Our Enterprise Risk Management (ERM) system helps us identify and anticipate risks across our business, enabling preparation for possible disruptions.
+One of our top priorities is to maintain uninterrupted operations and ensure a constant supply of carbon black to our customers.
+Our ERM system helps us identify and anticipate risks to our business, enabling preparation for possible disruptions to ensure our resilience.

 World Class Manufacturing: empowering our people and sharing best practices

 WCM began in the Aditya Birla Group in 1996, and has since matured, allowing all our sites to gain a greater understanding of the significance of business excellence.
-Four new plants have achieved bronze level certification and one has achieved gold in the previous Chairman’s award process.
-These award-winning plants and previous award winners are working toward achieving higher levels of accomplishment, while others incorporate WCM concepts in their day to day operations.
+Five plants were included in the Chairman’s WCM award process in FY2018 and all achieved silver level certification (Patalganga, Renukoot, Weifang, Yeosu and Santander).
+These award-winning plants and previous award winners are working towards achieving higher levels of accomplishment, while others incorporate WCM concepts in their day-to-day operations.

-Progress on implementation of the Best Practices is monitored via semi-annual assessments and scorecards detailing the status of implementation by each manufacturing facility.
-Bi-annual on-site assessments are also conducted to ensure that local management fully understands the Best Practices by.
+Progress on implementation of best practices is monitored via semi-annual assessments and scorecards detailing the status of implementation by each manufacturing facility.
+Biannual on-site assessments are also conducted to ensure that local management fully understands best practices.